ROAD - BRILL

 The Brill line's Wood Siding station was located at the clearing

-in the centre of the photo, there being a level crossing across
+in the centre of the photo, and to the left of it, there being a level crossing across

 the road on the right (Wotton End).